Glitched-Cat-Studios/GCS-Wardrobe/README.md

 - Easy to set up!
 - Uses PlayFab Inventory!
 - Compatible with not just one, but __two__ PhotonVR versions! ([0.0.4](https://github.com/fchb1239/PhotonVR/releases/tag/0.0.4) and [0.0.5](https://github.com/fchb1239/PhotonVR/releases/tag/0.0.5))
+- Unlimited number of wardrobe slots!
+(1, 2, 3, or even 10!)

 # Permissions
 This is for what you can and can't do with the wardrobe!